AT&T Slow Wi-Fi - Fixes & Things to Know

 - Once signed in, scroll to the "Let's Scan for Better Wi-Fi"

 - Select "Scan Now"

 Smart Home Manager will find the best channel.
-If you want to manually sign in to the modem to test channels on your own, check out the following:
+If you want to manually sign in to the modem to test channels on your own, we have instructions just for you:

 Helpful Hint: Each home is different so you may need to test a few channels.

 We live in an age where everything is connected to the internet.
 If you have AT&T Fiber, you should not have any issues.
 If you have a low-tier plan like 100Mbps, 50Mbps, 25Mbps, or lower, depending on how many devices are connected can negatively impact your experience.
 In instances like this, you have 3 options: